 Cognitive Behavioural Therapy or CBT helps to bring you out from the vicious circle of negative thoughts, stress, anxiety, depression webbed by the extreme physical pain.
 Cognitive Behavioural Therapy or CBT is an effective treatment to help you view the good sides of the world, yourself and others.
 Stepping away from negative thinking and learning to look at your thoughts from a more helpful angle.

-Acceptance and Commitment Therapy or ACT
+What is Acceptance and Commitment Therapy or ACT for Pain Management?

 Acceptance and Commitment Therapy or ACT, similarly to CBT, it can be used to treat anxiety, depression, stress and social anxiety disorder in addition to chronic pain.
 It is a particularly well-known therapy for treating chronic pain.
 ACT It is a form of Cognitive Behavioural Therapy with some distinctive features.
 It increases the psychological well-being of a chronic pain patient by treating the depression, negative thoughts, anxiety caused by chronic pain.